dougaicoin/whitepaper/README.md

 - Expansion of the node network and improvement of load balancing
 - Implementation of the internal economy and payment system
 - Introduction of collaborative fine-tuning capabilities
-- Launch of the governance platform for $DOUG token holders
+- Launch of the governance platform for $DOUGAI token holders
 - Launch of the first set of AI models for distributed inference

 **Phase 3: Enhancement (Q3-Q4 2025)**